diddyjax19/Yoga/README.md

 -   The full-screen hero image code came from this [Pixabay post](https://pixabay.com/)

 -   Make your website faster and save bandwidth.
 TinyPNG optimizes your WebP, PNG and JPEG images by 50-80% while preserving full transparency!
-(125 kB [TinyPng post](https://tinypng.com/)
+[TinyPng post](https://tinypng.com/)

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.